MicrocontrollersDev/Mixins/docs/general/duck.md

 # Duck

-If it looks like a duck and quacks like a duck, it's a duck.
+If it walks like a duck and quacks like a duck, it's a duck.